bylucasxdx/omnistack-week-11/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Be The Hero is a test project with a simple idea, Help ONGs in your incidents.
+Be The Hero is a test project with a simple idea, Help NGOs in your incidents.

-Basically all the ONGs can create an account using the Website, and then register your incidents.
+Basically all the NGOs can create an account using the Website, and then register your incidents.
-To be connected with the ONGs, users can download an APP on Play Store or Google Play, and then see all the registered incidents.
+To be connected with the NGOs, users can download an APP on Play Store or Google Play, and then see all the registered incidents.

-If the users feel comfortable to help any case, he can contact a ONG to make a donnation.
+If the users feel comfortable to help any case, it's possible to contact a NGO to make a donnation.

 ### Built With